chaoss/grimoirelab-tutorial/perceval/retrieving_information_from_a_git_repository.md

 ## Using Perceval as a program

-To begin with, let's use the `perceval` command that was installed with the Perceval Python module.
-This command is a Python script itself, which of course uses the Perceval module.
+To begin with, let's use the `perceval` command that we checked just a moment ago.

 ```bash
 (perceval) $ perceval git https://github.com/grimoirelab/perceval.git